-With such a range of options and features choosing the right version is far from straightforward.
-After six months of real world testing, read on to find out why we think the Keyboard 3G is the best Kindle for travellers.
+With such a range of options and features, choosing the right version is far from straightforward.
+After six months of real world testing, read on to find out why we think the Keyboard 3G is the best Kindle for travelers.

-Unboxing the Kindle Keyboard 3G was a delightful surprise – it is so small and light that it almost feels like part of it is missing.
-Smaller than an A5 sheet of paper and less than 250g/nine oz, it takes up virtually no room in even the most compact of bags.
+Unboxing the Kindle Keyboard 3G was a delightful surprise: it’s so small and light that it almost feels like part of it is missing.
+Smaller than an A5 sheet of paper and less than 250g/9oz, it takes up virtually no room in even the most compact of bags.

-For something so light it is surprisingly robust – although breakages are not unheard of this one has easily survived being dropped, squashed and generally subjected to the rigours of life in a backpack.
-We would recommend a protective case though, to avoid scratches and damage to the screen.
+For something so light, it’s surprisingly robust.
+Although breakages aren’t unheard of, this one has easily survived being dropped, squashed, and generally subjected to the rigors of life in a backpack.
+We’d recommend a protective case though, to avoid scratches and damage to the screen.